lfurtkevicova/gislab-my-notes/docs/general/terms.rst

    formatted the same way as the IP address, but usually looks something like ``255.255.255.0``

+*NIC*
+   *Network Interface Card* is a computer hardware component that enable connecting computer to a computer network physically.
+It is a circuit board or card that is installed in a computer.

 *PXE booting*
    *Preboot Execution Environment* booting, is a method of having an end computer (client) boot using only its network card,